Tourist Season: Plot

-Since it is the start of the tourist season, the police's initial reaction to Brian's warnings is to engage in a cover-up, dismissing the Las Noches communiques as a hoax.
-Sun reporter Ricky Bloodworth uncovers the letters and writes an article, but misspells the name of the group as "Las Nachos".
-The terrorists retaliate by triggering several bombs in public places, forcing the authorities to take them seriously.
-Brian's old friend, Detective Al Garcia is appointed head of a task force to catch the terrorists.
-Based on Skip's hints, Brian, Cab, and Al deduce that the terrorists plan to kidnap Miami's much-touted Orange Bowl Queen.
+Since it is the start of tourist season, the police's initial reaction to Brian's warnings is to engage in a cover-up, dismissing the Las Noches communiques as a hoax.
+Sun reporter Ricky Bloodworth uncovers the letters and writes an article but misspells the name of the group as "Las Nachos".
+The terrorists retaliate with several bombings, forcing the authorities to take them seriously.
+Brian's old friend, Detective Al Garcia, is appointed head of a task force to catch the terrorists.
+Based on Skip's hints, Brian, Cab and Al deduce that Las Noches plan to kidnap Miami's much-touted Orange Bowl Queen.
 Since civic leaders refuse to cancel the Orange Bowl Parade or to provide the beauty queen with visible police protection, Al suggests hiring Brian as her undercover bodyguard.
-Brian finds the beauty queen, Kara Lynn Shivers, to be an intelligent and sensible girl who is only in the beauty queen "racket" to indulge her father.
+Brian finds the beauty queen, Kara Lynn Shivers, to be an intelligent girl who is only in the beauty queen "racket" to indulge her father.
 Brian and Kara Lynn grow closer, eventually developing a relationship.

-While escorting Kara Lynn home from a tennis game, Brian catches Jesús loitering in the parking lot and beats him into submission with a tennis racket.
+While escorting Kara Lynn home from a tennis game, Brian catches Jesús loitering in the parking lot and beats him into submission with a racket.
 Furious that Jesús has foiled the group's element of surprise, Skip devises a new plan.
-Jesús, aching for reinstatement with the anti-Castro terrorist group he was expelled from, abandons Las Noches and sends a mail bomb to Al. Farcically, the bomb is instead opened by an over-eager Ricky, illegally sifting Garcia's mail for clues about the terrorists.
-Because of Bernal's poor construction, the bomb only injures Ricky.
+Jesús, aching for reinstatement with the anti-Castro terrorist group he was expelled from, abandons Las Noches and sends a mail bomb to Al. Farcically, the bomb is instead opened by an over-eager Ricky, illegally sifting Garcia's mail for a scoop.
+Because of Jesús' poor construction, the bomb only injures Ricky.
 Al never learns that the bomb was addressed to him, and the bombing is attributed to Las Noches.
-The next evening, Skip buzzes the deck of a cruise ship in a helicopter and bombards the deck with shopping bags containing live snakes.
-As the panicked passengers dive off the ship and the Coast Guard is summoned, Skip's helicopter unexpectedly crashes at sea before it reaches land.
+The next evening, Skip uses a helicopter to bombard the deck of a cruise ship with shopping bags containing live snakes.
+As the panicked passengers dive off the ship and the Coast Guard is summoned, the helicopter unexpectedly crashes at sea before it reaches land.
 No bodies are recovered.
 Miami's civic leaders assume the terrorists are dead, but Brian and Al insist that their security precautions remain in place until after the parade.